 Poppy Seed has long been known to improve digestion and reduce cough.

 Juniper Berries are a diuretic, but also have been shown to help treat bronchitis.

 Ginseng increases immune system strength, has been proven to reduce the duration of colds, and helps prevent cancer.

 Red Sandalwood is suggested to reduce anxiety and increase alertness.

 Blueberries are extremely high in antioxidants and fiber, which aids in healthy digestion.

-Even this small sampling of known ingredients in Jagermeister show the drink may have medicinal uses, particularly to treat cough and digestive upset.
-However, it should be noted, as a full recipe cannot be obtained, Jagermeister may pose an allergic reaction risk with over 56 ingredients, some of which are well-known allergens.
-This could explain why some can’t tolerate drinking the unique liquor whether they like the taste or not.
-Whether you’re drinking for the taste, the health benefits, or just to get drunk, the fact remains there is no other alcohol quite like Jagermeister.
+Even this small sampling of known ingredients in Jagermeister suggest it may have medicinal uses or health benefits, particularly to treat cough and digestive upset.
+However, note, that as a full list of ingredients isn’t available, Jagermeister may pose an allergy risk.
+That could explain why some can’t tolerate drinking the unique liquor, whether they like the taste or not.